If there ever were a magic bullet for recovering from an injury cortisone shots might be it.

 I also used one for my IT Band in 2007 when I was barely able to walk.
 It got me on the road to start recovery and after that I implemented all the tools outlined in the Ultimate IT Band solution to never need another!

 But if it’s not, I’m starting to look at what else is out there, which lead me to a local doctor who does Prolotherapy.

-Prolotherapy uses a dextrose (yup sugar) toxin injection compound to stimulate cartilage, ligaments and tendons to speed up the process of repair.
+This uses a dextrose (yup sugar) toxin injection compound to stimulate cartilage, ligaments and tendons to speed up the process of repair.
 According to advocates, it’s a much better long term option than cortisone shots.

-- It stimulates the healing of the joint.
+- Stimulates the healing of the joint.

-- It strengthens ligaments and tendons.
+- Strengthens ligaments and tendons.

-- It reduces pain from hypersensitive neurons.
+- Reduces pain from hypersensitive neurons.

 - There is very little recovery time.

-There are not a ton of studies done yet on Prolotherapy and some doctors are concerned that the stimulated regrowth is not of the same quality, could cause scar tissue or additional pain.
+There are not a ton of studies done yet on Prolotherapy.
+Some doctors are concerned that the stimulated regrowth is not of the same quality and could cause scar tissue or additional pain.